 A closer look at Bloodborne Pathogens:

 Hepatitis B and C Viruses

 The symptoms of Hepatitis B and C include jaundice (yellowing of the skin and whites of the eyes), fatigue, abdominal pain, nausea, vomiting, diarrhea, loss of appetite, and liver damage.

 There is a vaccine available for Hepatitis B. If you have not been vaccinated previously, an employer is required to provide one if you may be exposed to Hepatitis B. It is part of the three-set series, and each dose must be spaced out by approximately one month.

 If you have started the series and failed to complete it, your employer may send you for a blood draw to verify the presence of Hepatitis B antibodies.

 The symptoms of HIV infection can mirror many of the symptoms of the flu.
-However, general symptoms may include fatigue, appetite changes, unexplained fever and swollen glands.
+However, general symptoms may include fatigue, appetite changes, unexplained fever, and swollen glands.
 Moreover, HIV infection increases the risk of contracting other diseases and developing acquired immune deficiency syndrome (AIDS).

 Contact Does Not Always Equal Illness